What’s your opinion on global warming? I’ll offer what is probably a more dire prediction, and I have 100% confidence that it will happen:

-But I want to focus specifically on an issue of great concern to many today, and that is global warming.
+But I want to focus specifically on an issue of great concern to many today, and that is global warming leading to sea level rise and other environmental disasters.
 I do not have the scientific expertise to estimate what amount of influence humans have on global warming.
 But the widely overlooked part of the climate change debate is the fact that God in heaven has determined some very serious impacts on the climate and the environment as part of his judgments on an ungodly world in the last days.
 And that is the focus of this article.
 The horrible environmental “warming” catastrophes listed at the top of this article come from the Book of Revelation, a fascinating, apocalyptic "book of prophecy" that contains the final 22 chapters of the Bible.

 The God who created this earth (Genesis 1:1) remains deeply involved with our planet and its inhabitants.
 God cares for His creation, as evidenced by His choice to place the first man Adam in the role of taking good care of the land — “The Lord God took the man [Adam] and put him in the Garden of Eden to work it and take care of it” (Genesis 2:15).